imesh/micromediation/README.md

-# A Sample Micromediation Server
+# Microservices Mediation Server

-This is sample micro-mediation server written using Apache Camel.
+This is sample microservices mediation server written using Apache Camel.

 ## How to run
 1. Compile camel-sample-web project, this contains a sample HTTP endpoint: